patriciogonzalezvivo/lygia/README.md

 [Sponsors](https://github.com/sponsors/patriciogonzalezvivo) and [contributors](https://github.com/patriciogonzalezvivo/lygia/graphs/contributors) are automatically added to the [Patron License](https://lygia.xyz/license) and they can ignore any non-commercial rule of [the Prosperity Licensed](https://prosperitylicense.com/versions/3.0.0) software.

 Comming soon will be possible to get a permanent comercial license hook to a single and specific version of LYGIA.

+## Acknowledgements

+This library has been built over years, and in many cases on top of the work of brillant and generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Alan Wolfe](https://blog.demofox.org/), [Hugh Kennedy](https://github.com/hughsk), [Matt DesLauriers](https://www.mattdesl.com/) and many others.